fakhriyfasya/documentation/gitlab-runner-installation.md

 docker:dind
 ```

+> Note :
+> 1. You can define your runner use your tag runner. exp tag : docker
+>
-> Note : docker:dind = container image for build, run and push docker container using Dockerfile
+> 2. docker:dind = container image for build, run and push docker container using Dockerfile.
+>
-> you can choose other docker image for default docker image in this gitlab runner. exp : ubuntu, nginx and node
+> you can choose other docker image for default docker image in this gitlab runner. exp : ubuntu, nginx and node.

-6. .gitlab-ci.yml for using
+6. **.gitlab-ci.yml** for using